HuntingBots/BOTFATHER/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [Kurisu_Makise_support](https://t.me/Kurisusupport) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [SEKER Support](https://t.me/Gymglassheroes) or simply submit a pull request on the readme.